-epa.gov/brownfields/overview-epas-brownfields-program 🧲
+epa.gov/brownfields/about 🤿

 Business owners should also check with county and local authorities about whether they need additional local permits or licensing.
-Even though the costs of adhering to regulations may seem burdensome for a business owner, the cost of noncompliance, including fines, penalties and even business closure, can be much greater.
+Even though the costs of adhering to regulations may seem burdensome for a business owner, the cost of non-compliance, including fines, penalties and even business closure, can be much greater.